Learn how to manage user-related security settings within 6clicks

 Note:

 The "Max days of user inactivity" setting will work when SSO is enabled for a user.
-However, the "User lockout" setting does not work because this is controlled by the SSO provider.
+However, the "User lockout" setting does not apply because this is controlled by the SSO provider.

 Multi-Factor Authentication